humhei/FCSWatch/README.md

     --no-build            --no-build
     --webhook <string>    send a web hook when program (re)run --send                Equivalent to --webhook http://localhost:9867/update
+    --framework, -f <string>
+                          The target framework to build for.
+The default to prefer netcore.
+    --configuration, -c <debug|release>
+                          The configuration to use for building the project.
+The default is Debug.
     --help                display this list of options.

+    -- --your-custom-args value (pass Addtional args pass to application)
 ```

 ### From Fake